gomorpheus/morpheus-docs/infrastructure/groups/groups.rst

   List all Bare Metal Hosts added to the Group
 Clouds
   Lists Clouds added to the Group.
 Existing Clouds or new Clouds can be added from the Group by clicking Add Cloud.
-Policies
+Wiki
-  Lists and allows creation or management of Policies applied to the Group.
+  Provides a text area for entering wiki content related to the Group in Markdown format.
+Additional information on Wiki is available in the |OpeWik| documentation section

 Edit Group
 ----------

-To edit a group:
+To edit a Group:

 #.
 Select the Infrastructure link in the navigation bar.
 #.
 Click the Groups link.